Questions About Your Dental Care

 Treatment costs are generally determined by the type of treatment required and the length of time that it will take.
 We strive to make our care affordable to everyone.
 As a service to our patients, we provide a number of interest free, flexible payment options.
-Many require no initial payment and extended payments beyond the course of treatment.
 Our staff will be happy to assist you with your insurance and Dr. Newell participates with a number of insurance companies.

 There is no charge for the initial examination or for our giving a second opinion.
 Even if you are only considering orthodontic treatment we welcome you to our office to discuss the possibilities.

 What can I expect at the first visit?

 At your first appointment, the doctor will perform a preliminary examination from which he will be able to tell you: